eternalklaus/IDAChristmas/README.md

+Update: This project won Special Technology Award and $30 reward in POW Hackathon 2021.

 ## ☃️ IDAChristmas
+IDAChristmas is IDA-Pro coloring plugin brings christmas mood into IDA-View.
 > Do you wanna build a christmas tree? 🎶
 > Do you wanna enjoy christmas mood while doing work?